 9. Grant Fund Management and Reporting: Performing all relevant accounting functions related to the management of the grant funds and completing reporting requirements to the Housing Secretariat.

-Eligible organizations with demonstrated experience are invited to submit an application to provide payment preparation, payment distribution and administration services.
-While the successful applicant will be responsible for administering payments to approved payees, the eligibility and intake process will be completed directly by City staff and the organization will be responsible to provide timely and efficient payment processing.
+Eligible organizations with demonstrated experience were invited to submit an application to provide payment preparation, payment distribution and administration services.
+While the successful applicant will be responsible for administering payments to approved payees, the eligibility and intake process will be completed directly by City staff and the organization will be responsible to provide timely and efficient payment processing for the following initiatives:

 1. Bridging Grant